Miami, Florida Port Guide

 Typical Weather

-Miami enjoys a tropical climate with warm temperatures year-round.
-The best time to visit is from December to April when the weather is pleasant and less humid, while the summer months can be hot and rainy, making them less ideal for outdoor activities.
+Miami enjoys a tropical climate, characterized by warm temperatures year-round.
+The best time to visit is during the winter months (December to April) when the weather is cooler and drier, while the summer months can be hot and humid, with a higher chance of rain.

 What to Pack

-• A light jacket for cooler evenings or indoor venues.
+- A light jacket for cooler evenings, especially in winter

 Heads Up